avoelker/tictactoe/README.md

 * This has been tested on Windows 10 Pro with .NET 5.0 SDK installed.

 Bugs:
 * The computer A.I.
-Minimax algorithm has a recursion problem, so instead a random move is performed, until this is fixed.
+Minimax algorithm has a recursion problem, so the computer does a simple random move until fixed.